codeborne/jvm2dts/README.md

 Due to how definition files in TypeScript work, enums inside ``*.d.ts`` will always be undefined - if you have enums, it is suggested to write into a ``*.ts`` file instead

-### Nullable
+### Nullability

-jvm2dts can read Nullable annotated fields and will append ``?`` to the name of a variable.
+jvm2dts can read *Nullable* annotations and will append ``?`` to the name of a variable.
-This is done using ASM, so it may break with updates.
+This is done using ASM, so it may need to be updated once new verions of Java are released.